 Please reference Section 2.4.
 Biological Resources-Discussion of CEQA Environmental Checklist, Question a).
-Based on the discussion of Pacific lamprey in Question a), Caltrans has determined the project would have a "Less Than Significant Impact" on the movement of Pacific lamprey or western brook lamprey.
+Based on the discussion of Pacific lamprey and Western brook lamprey in Question a), Caltrans has determined the project would have a "Less Than Significant Impact" on the movement of or migratory corridors of Pacific lamprey or western brook lamprey.